lchehami/lchehami.github.io/_publications/2017_yacoubi_rplastic.md

 qrank: "Q2"

 abstract: >-
-  This paper reviews the application of ultrasonic guided waves for preventive maintenance and safety assessment of reinforced composite structures used in transport and industrial applications.
+  This paper reviews the use of ultrasonic guided waves for preventive maintenance, damage detection, and safety assessment in reinforced composite structures for transport and industrial applications.

+cover: /assets/images/covers/guided_wave.jpeg

 authors:
   - Slah Yaacoubi